Bri3ght/Bri3ght/README.md

 ---- ABOUT ME

- i fictkin Thomas from HWWHP because i share most of qualities with him. also that's why i'm known as Thomas around my acquantances! i'm also identify myself as genderfluid, with no real preferrence. you may use any pronouns what feel more right towards me!
+ i fictkin Thomas from HWWHP because i share most of qualities with him. also that's why i'm known as Thomas around my acquantances! i also identify myself as genderfluid, with no real preferrence. you may use any pronouns what feel more right towards me!

  i'm a person what likes socialising and making some new contacts, but it may be really hard for me to find that first spark.